KeyloGroup/GMS-Site/README.md

 📂 **Unauthorized access or copying** will result in immediate removal from the project and potential legal action.

-💼 **By contributing, you agree** that all work produced belongs to Kyelo Group.
+💼 **By contributing, you agree** that all work produced belongs to Keylo Group.